 The employment agreement with Mr. Kirsch provides that he will serve as the Company's Chief Executive Officer and may be designated to serve as Executive Chairman of the Board and receive an annual base salary of \$275,000.
 Ms. Jones's Employment Agreement provides that she will serve as the Company's President and receive an annual base salary of \$300,000.
-Mr. Mecklenburger's Employment Agreement provided that he would serve as the Company's Chief Financial Officer and would receive an annual base salary of \$200,000.
-Effective January 1, 2015, upon the approval of the Board, Mr. Kirsch's annual base salary was increased from \$275,000 to \$325,000 and Mr. Mecklenburger's annual base salary was increased from \$200,000 to \$250,000.
+Effective January 1, 2015, upon the approval of the Board, Mr. Kirsch's annual base salary was increased from \$275,000 to \$325,000.
 Mr. Kirsch's Employment Agreement provides that his base salary will be automatically increased annually by the greater of 3% of his then current base salary or the annual percentage increase in the Consumer Price Index.
-Mr. Mecklenburger's Employment Agreement contained an identical provision regarding the automatic annual increase of his base salary.

-Each of the 2014 Employment Agreements provides, and Mr. Mecklenburger's Employment Agreement provided, for an initial term of three years that automatically renews for successive one-year terms unless either party provides advance written notice of its intention to terminate the employment agreement.
-In March 2016, Mr. Kirsch became our Executive Chairman and Katherine Butkevich was appointed Chief Executive Officer.
+Each of the 2014 Employment Agreements provides for an initial term of three years that automatically renews for successive one-year terms unless either party provides advance written notice of its intention to terminate the employment agreement.
+In March 2016, Mr. Kirsch became our Executive Chairman.
 As a result, the term of Mr. Kirsch's Employment Agreement was automatically renewed for another three years, and his base salary in effect immediately prior to his change in role cannot be reduced.

-The 2014 Employment Agreements provide, and Mr. Mecklenburger's Employment Agreement provided, that each of Messrs.
-Kirsch and Mecklenburger and Ms. Star Jones will be eligible to receive an annual bonus and have his or her salary reviewed each year by the Board.
-In addition, Messrs.
-Kirsch and Mecklenburger and Ms. Jones will be reimbursed for all reasonable business expenses incurred in the ordinary course of business and taking into consideration each such executive officer's unique responsibilities within the Company.
+The 2014 Employment Agreements provide that each of Mr. Kirsch and Ms. Star Jones will be eligible to receive an annual bonus and have his or her salary reviewed each year by the Board.
+In addition, Mr. Kirsch and Ms. Jones will be reimbursed for all reasonable business expenses incurred in the ordinary course of business and taking into consideration each such executive officer's unique responsibilities within the Company.
 The 2014 Employment Agreements also generally allow each of the executives to participate in all benefit plans and programs offered by the Company.

-Under the terms of the 2014 Employment Agreements, each of Messrs.
-Kirsch and Mecklenburger and Ms. Jones is subject to non-competition, non-interference and non-raiding restrictive covenants during their employment and 18 months following the named executive officer's last day of employment with the Company.
-In the event that employment is terminated without "cause" or Messrs.
-Kirsch and Mecklenburger and Ms. Jones resign for "good reason" (as those terms are defined by the 2014 Employment Agreements), the post-employment restrictive covenant period may not extend past the severance period (as described below).
+Under the terms of the 2014 Employment Agreements, each of Mr. Kirsch and Ms. Jones is subject to non-competition, non-interference and non-raiding restrictive covenants during their employment and 18 months following the named executive officer's last day of employment with the Company.
+In the event that employment is terminated without "cause" or Mr. Kirsch and Ms. Jones resign for "good reason" (as those terms are defined by the 2014 Employment Agreements), the post-employment restrictive covenant period may not extend past the severance period (as described below).
 The 2014 Employment Agreements also contain customary confidentiality, work product and return of Company property covenants.

-The 2014 Employment Agreements provide each of Mr. Kirsch and Ms. Jones, and Mr. Mecklenburger's Employment Agreement provided him, with severance pay in the event they are terminated without "cause" or resign for "good reason."
+The 2014 Employment Agreements provide each of Mr. Kirsch and Ms. Jones with severance pay in the event they are terminated without "cause" or resign for "good reason."
 Upon such a termination of employment, they are entitled to continue to receive their monthly salary at the then current rate for the greater of six months or the number of remaining whole months in their term (whether the initial term or an extension), as well as a pro rata bonus based on the Company's actual performance for the year in which such termination occurs.
 Finally, Ms. Jones' Employment Agreement also provides that she will become immediately fully vested in any unvested shares of restricted stock granted to her in connection with the merger with NAPW, Inc. upon her termination without "cause" or her resignation for "good reason."